Scribouilli/toctoctoc/README.md

 - `GITHUB_OAUTH_APP_CLIENT_SECRET`: GitHub OAuth application client secret.
 - `GITLAB_OAUTH_APP_CLIENT_ID`: GitLab OAuth application id.
 - `GITLAB_OAUTH_APP_CLIENT_SECRET`: GitLab OAuth application secret.
-- `PORT`: Port this server will listen to
+- `PORT`: Port this server will listen to.
+By default, it's `4000`.
-- `HOST`: Host this server will listen to
+- `HOST`: Host this server will listen to.
+By default, it's `localhost`.

 You can put these environment variable in an `.env` file (if you install behind nginx for instance).